DCC-EX/Support-Planning/Testing/Turntable-EX/TTEX_Regression_Testing.md

 ```
 License GPLv3 fsf.org (c) dcc-ex.com
 Turntable-EX version X.X.X
-Turntable-EX has been calibrated for XXXX steps per revolution    <<== Previous calibration complete
+Turntable-EX has been calibrated for XXXX steps per revolution    <<== Previous calibration complete *OR*
 Turntable-EX has not been calibrated yet                          <<== Has not been calibrated
 ```